karthiksekarnz/style-component-demo/README.md

 ## Styled components

+This repo showcases the usage of styled-components, which are located in the top-level directory.
+The fully functional code is in the full-code folder.

 Styled components used in the Side panel.
 The signers list is broken down as a component and all the CSS styles are broken down as styled components.